 You stroll into the gym in full-on beast mode.
 Fast forward a few minutes into your workout, and you're already wiped.
 Sound familiar?
 Everyone has off days, but if you notice your energy is consistently zapped during workouts, it could be the symptom of something more.

-Here, a medical expert explains why you might feel more tired than usual, so you can get to the root of your fatigue and get back to kicking butt.
-And if you're chronically exhausted, consult with a physician before adopting any of these suggestions.
+Here, a medical expert explains why you might feel more tired after a workout than usual, so you can get to the root of your fatigue and get back to kicking butt.
+And if you're chronically exhausted, talk to your doctor before adopting any of these suggestions.

 If you're sucking wind during workouts, the culprit might simply be lack of sleep.
-More than one third of American adults aren't getting the prescribed seven hours of shut-eye per night, according to the Centers for Disease Control and Prevention (CDC).
+More than one-third of American adults aren't getting the prescribed minimum seven hours of shut-eye per night, according to the Centers for Disease Control and Prevention (CDC).

 Not a total shocker: Stress is often to blame.
-Up to 45 percent of Americans report lying awake at night worrying, as per a 2017 _Stress in America_ survey by the American Psychological Association.
+Around half of Americans report lying awake at night worrying, per a 2017 Stress in America survey from the American Psychological Association.

-"When we don't get adequate sleep, our bodies release more cortisol and adrenaline — stress hormones to keep us going," says Cynthia Li, MD, a board-certified internist and author of the upcoming book, _Brave New Medicine: A Doctor's Unconventional Path to Healing Her Autoimmune Illness._
+"When we don't get adequate sleep, our bodies release more cortisol and adrenaline — stress hormones to keep us going," says Cynthia Li, MD, a board-certified internist.

 Exercise — especially intense workouts like HIIT — can further raise cortisol levels, she says.
 Over time, "this can create a sustained high stress state in the body, which dampens the body's capacity to repair itself."

-What you can do: Try and add a little zen to your life before hopping into bed.
-One April 2015 study published in _JAMA Internal Medicine_ found that mindfulness meditation enhanced sleep quality for people with disrupted sleep patterns.
+What you can do: Try and add a little calm to your life before hopping into bed.
+One April 2015 JAMA Internal Medicine study found mindfulness meditation enhanced sleep quality for people with disrupted sleep patterns.
 An increase in sleep quality is critical for all, but especially those who don't have as much time as they'd like between the sheets.
+Other healthy sleep tips include keeping a consistent sleep schedule (yes, even on weekends), leaving your phone outside the bedroom and making sure your room is cool, dark and quiet.

 2. You Could Have a Thyroid Condition

-Another common issue that drains your energy?
-Thyroid problems.
-One in eight women will develop a thyroid condition during her lifetime, and upward of 60 percent of those with thyroid disease don't even know they have a health issue, according to the American Thyroid Association.
+Another common cause of drained energy is a thyroid problem.
+More than 12 percent of Americans develop a thyroid condition during their lives, and up to 60 percent don't even know they have a health issue, according to the American Thyroid Association.

-"The thyroid hormones play a primary role in regulating metabolism, the process by which the body converts food into usable energy for our cells," says Dr. Li.
+"The thyroid hormones play a primary role in regulating metabolism, the process by which the body converts food into usable energy for our cells," Dr. Li says.
 If thyroid hormone levels are too low, the body produces less energy than it needs.
-If they're too high, then you might feel an initial upswing in energy, but over time you can experience muscle breakdown and inflammation.
+If they're too high, you might feel an initial upswing in energy, but over time you can experience muscle breakdown and inflammation.

-What you can do: Dr. Li recommends consuming minerals in your diet including zinc, selenium and iron, as well as enough iodine, which you can get from sea vegetables, eggs, fish and table salt.
+What you can do: Dr. Li recommends getting plenty of minerals in your diet including zinc, selenium and iron, as well as enough iodine, which you can get from sea vegetables, eggs, fish and table salt.
 Also, build in time for relaxation.
-Adequate sleep, meditation and spending time in nature can reduce stress and promote healthy thyroid function, says Dr. Li.
+Adequate sleep, meditation and spending time in nature can reduce stress and support healthy thyroid function, Dr. Li says.

 3. You're Dehydrated

 Dehydration can contribute to workout fatigue, too.
 That's because when you're parched, your heart has to work harder, according to the CDC.
-Not getting enough fluids reduces total blood volume, which places demands on your ticker, says Dr. Li; it needs to beat faster and stronger for the same amount of nutrients and oxygen to get to your muscles.
+Not getting enough fluids reduces total blood volume, which places demands on your ticker, Dr. Li says; it needs to beat faster and stronger for the same amount of nutrients and oxygen to get to your muscles.

 Plus, you release water through sweat during exercise, which means you're also losing important electrolytes like sodium and potassium.
 Both of these are vital to your body's healthy functioning.

-What you can do: As a general rule of thumb, drink enough water so that your urine is light yellow, says Dr. Li.
+What you can do: As a general rule of thumb, drink enough water so your urine is light yellow, Dr. Li says.
 If it's dark, your body is concentrating urine to retain more fluids.
-Also, sipping on salty fluids like broth can help the body hold onto water, too.
+And don't forget you also get water from hydrating foods like cucumbers and watermelon.

 4. You Skimp on Carbs

-Listen up, because this is a big one.
-If you're trying to shed some pounds and you're following a low-carb diet, there's a good chance that you're not consuming enough carbs to power through your workouts.
-"The human body's primary energy source during exercise is glucose, a simple sugar derived from carbohydrates," says Dr. Li.
+If you're following a low-carb diet, there's a good chance you're not getting enough carbs to power through your workouts.
+"The human body's primary energy source during exercise is glucose, a simple sugar derived from carbohydrates," Dr. Li says.

 Even though your body can use protein and fat for energy, neither is as readily available as carbohydrates.
-That means if you're on a carb-restricted eating plan like the ketogenic diet, you may run out of fuel during a more intensive sweat session, says Li.
+That means if you're on a carb-restricted eating plan like the ketogenic diet, you may run out of fuel during a more intensive sweat session, Dr. Li says.

 5. You Don't Give Your Body Time to Recover

-When you hit the gym and skip rest days, sooner or later it'll catch up to you.
-Muscle fatigue is a serious sign that your body is stressed out.
+If you've been known to skip rest days, sooner or later it'll catch up to you.
+Muscle fatigue is a serious sign your body is stressed out.
 "Exercise generates oxidative stress," says Dr. Li, explaining this happens at the cellular level and can damage tissues.
-If you push too hard, you're likely to seriously injure yourself.
+If you push too hard, you risk injuring yourself.

-What you can do: Slow your roll.
-"Enough time for recovery between workouts can allow the body to come back into balance and repair," says Dr. Li.
-So, give yourself at least two days a week to recharge.
-If you're too antsy to sit still, do light active recovery exercises.
-Think: yoga or a leisurely stroll in the park.
+What you can do: Slow down.
+"Enough time for recovery between workouts can allow the body to come back into balance and repair," Dr. Li says.
+Give yourself at least two days a week to recharge.
+If you're too antsy to sit still, do light active recovery exercises like yoga or a leisurely stroll in the park.

 6. You Might Be Deficient in Iron